-Mitsubishi Heavy Industries, Ltd. (OTCMKTS:MHVYF - Get Free Report)'s stock price traded down 4.9% during mid-day trading on Monday after the company announced weaker than expected quarterly earnings.
+Mitsubishi Heavy Industries, Ltd. (OTCMKTS:MHVYF - Get Free Report) shares traded down 4.9% on Monday after the company announced weaker than expected quarterly earnings.
 The stock traded as low as $18.95 and last traded at $19.03.
-34,180 shares traded hands during trading, a decline of 54% from the average session volume of 74,874 shares.
+34,180 shares traded hands during mid-day trading, a decline of 54% from the average session volume of 74,874 shares.
 The stock had previously closed at $20.00.

-The company reported $0.14 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.21 by ($0.07).
-The firm had revenue of $9.86 billion during the quarter, compared to analysts' expectations of $10.42 billion.
-Mitsubishi Heavy Industries had a return on equity of 10.66% and a net margin of 5.17%.
+The company reported $0.14 EPS for the quarter, missing analysts' consensus estimates of $0.21 by ($0.07).
+Mitsubishi Heavy Industries had a net margin of 5.17% and a return on equity of 10.66%.
+The firm had revenue of $9.86 billion during the quarter, compared to the consensus estimate of $10.42 billion.

-Separately, The Goldman Sachs Group upgraded Mitsubishi Heavy Industries from a "hold" rating to a "strong-buy" rating in a research note on Wednesday, March 5th.
+Separately, The Goldman Sachs Group upgraded shares of Mitsubishi Heavy Industries from a "hold" rating to a "strong-buy" rating in a research report on Wednesday, March 5th.

 (